 The average rate of $784 per year for a Dairyland policy in Texas is 5% lower than the state average.
 It pays for a wide range of coverages that may be essential for enjoying your motorcycles with financial confidence.

-Unlike some of its competitors, Dairyland includes the option to get both full replacement cost coverage and OEM parts coverage.
+Unlike some of its competitors, Dairyland offers the option of gettingt both full replacement cost coverage and OEM parts coverage.
 Together, these protections ensure that you'll be fully covered when restoring a damaged vehicle to its original condition, down to every part.
-Such policies definitely come with higher premiums than policies that offer actual cash value compensation, which takes the depreciation out of your claim amount.
+Such policies often come with higher premiums than policies that offer actual cash value compensation, which takes the depreciation out of your claim amount.

-However, that level of insurance may be well worth the added cost if you have an extensive collection of motorcycles.
-In Texas, we found that Dairyland delivers such coverage for a reasonable rate.
-As far as the company's record on customer service goes, we found that Dairyland scored a great NAIC complaint index of just 0.20 in 2018, while A.M.
-Best assigned it a financial stability rating of A+ — which indicates that the company is highly capable of meeting its financial responsibility on all claims.
+As far as Dairyland’s record, we found that the insurer scored a poor NAIC complaint index of 2.69 in 2020, while AM Best assigned it a financial stability rating of A+ — which indicates that the company is highly capable of meeting its financial responsibility on all claims.